Dashue/dashue.github.io/Snow/_posts/2012/2012-01-12-enumerable-zip.md

 categories: .Net
 published: true
 ---

+---excerpt
+Found an Linq operator that I cannot understand the need for.
+---end

 I just stumbled upon Enumerable.Zip which is a newly added Linq operator since .NET Framework 4.

 Signature is as follows: